moh-hassan/odata2poco/README.md

 POCO classes can be used in a typed RESTful client OData services and code generation can be controlled by setting many options.

 ## What is news
-Odata2Poco v4.1.0 is published with a new feature: Name Mapping  of Entities and properties using json file.
-Read [wiki](https://github.com/moh-hassan/odata2poco/wiki/NameMapping) for more details and tutorial for how to use.
+Odata2Poco v4.2.0 is published with  new features implemented for request [#41](https://github.com/moh-hassan/odata2poco/issues/41):
+-A new API to enable reading xml contents directly as string.
+- Enable ignoring read-only properties in metadata and generate read-write properties.

 ## OData2Poco Packages
 OData2Poco is available in three flavers: